R-Computing-Lab/BGmisc/paper/paper.md

 # Acknowledgements
 <!--
-We acknowledge contributions from Brigitta Sipocz, Syrtis Major, and Semyeong Oh, and support from Kathryn Johnston during the genesis of this project.
+We acknowledge contributions from Jonathan D. Trattner.
 -->
 # References